 - 1. Briefly describe your hardware design.
-Include a schematic diagram - 2.
+Include a schematic diagram. - 2.
 Include a printout of your C program, including well thought through comments. - 3.
-Provide two logic analyzer screen captures, one showing where the LEDs changed from an incrementing count to a button's opcode and the other showing the IRQ pin and the D-pad row and column immediately following a button press.
+Provide two logic analyzer screen captures, one showing where the LEDs changed from an incrementing count to a key number and the other showing the IRQ pin and the keypad row and column immediately following a key press.
 (This should show your scanning algorithm being executed.) - 4.
-Provide an oscilloscope screen capture, showing the IRW pin or one of the row lines following a button press, to determine if there is any "bouncing" associated with the key press, and if so, how long the bouncing lasts. - 5.
+Provide an oscilloscope screen capture, showing the IRQ pin or one of the row lines following a key press, to determine if there is any "bouncing" associated with the key press, and if so, how long the bouncing lasts. - 5.
 Discuss your results.